Galt & Bro.: 2000-present

-A 10 carat pink diamond ring crafted by Galt & Bro. was sold at Christies auction for $2.21 million on October 10, 2012.
+A 10-carat pink diamond ring crafted by Galt & Bro. was sold at auction by Christie's for $2.21 million on October 10, 2012.
 The ring was set with a pear-shaped fancy light pink diamond, weighing approximately 10.52 carats, flanked on either side by a tapered baguette-cut diamond, and mounted in platinum.
 A report from the Gemological Institute of America stated that the diamond is a fancy light pink, natural color, SI clarity.
-It was also accompanied by a supplemental letter from the GIA stating that the diamond is a Type IIa diamond, a type known to be as most chemically pure and are known to have exceptional transparency.
+It was also accompanied by a supplemental letter from the GIA stating that the diamond is a Type IIa diamond, a type known to be as most chemically pure and known to have exceptional transparency.
 The diamond was originally purchased in the same 1968 auction in which Richard Burton purchased a 33.19 carat diamond ring for Elizabeth Taylor, which later became known as The Elizabeth Taylor Diamond and was sold at Christie's New York in December 2011 for $8.82 million.

 In popular culture

 USLHE District Inspector's Stopwatch

-Between the year 1867 and 1875, a total of twenty five stopwatches were produced by Matthew Galt and William Galt for the US Light-House Establishment.
+Between 1867 and 1875, a total of 25 stopwatches were produced by Matthew Galt and William Galt for the US Light-House Establishment.
 These stopwatches were supplied to each of the supervisors of the twelve Light-House Districts to keep track of the timing of rotation of the lighthouse lenses.
 These stopwatches were critical tools for mariners to safely reach their destination.
 Today only a few of these stopwatches remain and are displayed at various museums across the United States.

 Souvenir Spoons

-Souvenir spoons were first popularized in Europe in the mid-1850's.
+Souvenir spoons were first popularized in Europe in the mid-1850s.
 M.W.
-Galt and Seth F. Low are accredited for introducing this concept to the United States.
+Galt and Seth F. Low are credited with introducing this concept to the United States.
 Thereby, Galt & Bro. made the first souvenir spoon in 1889, the George Washington spoon.
 The design was inspired in honor of the first President's 100th anniversary.
 It was followed shortly by the Martha Washington spoon.
 The spoon designs were trademarked by Galt & Bro. in 1890.
-This led to the souvenir spoon popularity, in which hundreds of souvenir spoon patterns were being produced across America, with designs commemorating things such as U.S. cities, prominent people, current and historical events, schools, animals, and flowers.
+This led to souvenir spoon popularity, in which hundreds of souvenir spoon patterns were being produced across America, with designs commemorating things such as U.S. cities, prominent people, current and historical events, schools, animals, and flowers.

 The Washington Post March

-In June 1889, around 25,000 spectators had gathered on the Smithsonian grounds for the Washington Post Amateur Authors' Association Grand Ceremony.
+In June 1889, around 25,000 spectators gathered on the Smithsonian grounds for the Washington Post Amateur Authors' Association Grand Ceremony.
 The competition was held for young, promising writers.
 During the premier of the march, Supreme Court Justice Miller presented gold and handcrafted medals from Galt & Bro. to the winners of the young essay contest.
-The medals were awarded to eleven student winners, one from each grade level from publics schools in Washington D.C, each one designed and engraved differently by M.W Galt & Bro.
+The medals were awarded to eleven student winners, one from each grade level from public schools in Washington, D.C., each one designed and engraved differently by M.W.
+Galt & Bro.
 Since then, Galt & Bro. was often involved in object making for celebrations at the district which were not only given out as prizes, but also made to commemorate these events.